 Oregon is truly a natural wonder.
 In Portland, we’re lucky enough to live a short drive from the mountain and the ocean.
-If you’re looking for an unforgettable day trip or want to get out of the city during spring break, head to the coast for Whale Watching Week.
+If you’re looking for an unforgettable day trip or want to get out of the city during winter break, head to the coast for whale watching.

-If Depoe Bay is too far for you, choose a location below and spend a day seeing one of the world’s greatest migrations during Whale Watching Week.
+Below is a map of 15 designated whale watching locations.
+Choose a location below and spend a day seeing one of the world’s greatest migrations.

-For more information about Whale Watching Week, visit the Oregon State Parks website.
+For more information about whale watching on the Oregon coast, visit the Oregon State Parks website.